mordechaitenzer/port-youtube-catalog/README.md

 > Before defining blueprint properties, decide what questions you want to answer.<br>
 > A good data model starts from the use-case, not from the API response.

-In our case, we want to create a playlist and assess the "video quality" singals of its videos like readability and engagement.
+In our case, we want to create a playlist and assess the "video quality" signals of its videos like readability and engagement.

 These are the propeties we want to use: